dtcenter/MET/met/docs/Users_Guide/plotting.rst

 Plotting Utilities
 __________________

 This section describes how to check your data files using plotting utilities.
 Point observations can be plotted using the plot_point_obs utility.
 A single model level can be plotted using the plot_data_plane utility.
 For object based evaluations, the MODE objects can be plotted using plot_mode_field.
 Occasionally, a post-processing or timing error can lead to errors in MET.
-These tools can assist the user by showing the data to be verified to ensure that times and locations matchup as expected.
+These tools can assist the user by showing the data to be verified to ensure that times and locations match up as expected.

 plot_point_obs usage
 ~~~~~~~~~~~~~~~~~~~~